JUL-13N/Home-loan-discrimination/README.md

-# Home-loans : Machine Learning Web Application
+# Home-loans : Machine Learning Interactive Web Application
 The home loan predictor machine learning web application is built using R (Shiny).
 It creates an interactive website with categorical selections and numeric slider labels to allow site visitors to test the model and seek a personalized experience to the home loan prediction.

 Race/Gender Discrimination Analysis